 - The scope of the rebrand and the activities it will entail

 By including as much information as possible, you’ll be able to shape your brand proposal to apply the brand changes across all marketing channels, digital or print.
+And then its time to get the designers to work and bring your new identity to life.

-Once you have some mock-up designs for potential new logos, web pages, packaging or store designs, it’s wise to seek feedback before making final decisions.
+Once you have some mock-up designs for potential new logos, web pages, packaging, or store designs, it’s wise to seek feedback before making final decisions.
 As well as allowing people within your company to have their say, you can see what your customers think by carrying out some creative testing.

 Surveys can be an effective method for testing how a rebrand might impact an audience prior to its launch.
 You can reach out to existing customers or other people in your demographic to ask what they think of specific elements of a rebrand, testing how well it resonates and whether or not it creates the desired effect.
+Use online surveys to gather data from anywhere in the world – no matter how remote or widespread your target audiences might be, you can get useful data fast.
+Use open-ended questions to produce deeper insights amongst predefined questions that feel quicker and more simple to answer, such as multiple-choice, rating scales, and ranking questions.

 Creating a brand toolkit